 Sort Xmas post early

-If using Royal Mail, ensure you send parcels and letters before the last posting date.
-For UK deliveries, it's 18 December for second class, and 20 December for first.
+If you're using Royal Mail, make sure you send parcels and letters before the last posting date.
+In 2013 for UK deliveries, it is 18 December for second class, and 20 December for first.

 DON’T think ‘no receipt’ means ‘no return’